Autoferry/autoferry.github.io/_posts/2020-04-11-imagedetection.md

 Several approaches may be taken in the pursuit of more reliable detectors.
 Some of these are outline below.

 First, it is possible to design detectors that work on the video stream, instead of individual images.
 Even if the object in question, e.g., a kayak, is clearly visible in any individual images, spatio-temporal processing of several images simultaneously can reveal the presence of the object.
 In the tracking community, this is known as track-before-detect (TBD).
+Work in this direction may follow along the lines of TBD, it may employ neural networks working directly on the video stream, or it may analyze the spatio-temporal variability of the data using multivariate regression techniques.

 Second, a better basis for detection decisions can be obtained by fusion of different sensors before detection.
 For example, the data from a camera and a lidar may be combined into an extrapolated point cloud that is more dense than the original lidar point cloud, and which also maintains the color information from the camera data.